OpenViva/OpenViva_Official/README.md

 - Unity 2022.1.21f1
 - 3rd Party assets (you will have to ask for them manually from SolidStonee or Foxify52 since we cannot share them publically)

+# New Repositary

+We want to get the ball rolling again.
+In order to do so, we made this new repositary to get ourselves organized and increase productivity.
+This should also help us avoid confusion.
+This repo was made after the V0.3.0 update and was made by 39sai¥ (Discord).
+All the work in the commits named "Initialization" was done by Foxify52 (Discord) and the OpenViva development team.

 ## Copyrights

 This repository is based on original Viva source code.
 Sir Hal shared